ropensci/workloopR/README.md

 Feedback is welcome!
 Please feel free to get in touch with either Vikram ([@vbaliga](https://github.com/vbaliga)) or Shree ([@shreeramsenthi](https://github.com/shreeramsenthi)).

 We are happy to take feature requests, especially those that involve data import from non-ddf file types.
-Please see our Issues page for [templates](https://github.com/ropensci/workloopR/issues/new/choose) you are welcome to use.
+Please see our Issues page for [templates](https://github.com/ropensci/workloopR/issues/new/choose) that you can use.

 🐢